 Help, I Still Can't Get Anything Out Of My Child's Nose

-1. The nozzle is not sealing the nose when used - please seal the entire nostril.
-If outside air is sucked into aspirator, the aspirator will not extract from inside the nose of your child.
+1. The nozzle is not sealing the nose when used - please push the Snotty further into the nostril to seal the entire nostril.
+If outside air is sucked into aspirator, it will not extract from inside the nose of your child.

 2. The snot in your child's nose may thick and dry - please hydrate your child, use a vaporiser, use saline before aspiration and aspirate in bath or shower to take advantage of the steam.
 The Snotty may not be able to extract a dry, crusty piece of snot.

-4. The mucus you can hear is in the throat or chest, not nasal passages, as such the aspirator will not help - please contact your health professional for best action.
+3. The rattling mucus you can hear is in the throat or chest, not nasal passages, as such the aspirator will not help - please contact your health professional for best action and continue using saline spray to flush the mucus as much as possible.

 Diligent and regular CLEANING of the entire unit is absolutely essential.
-Without regular, full cleaning, the small motor can easily get clogged and will cease to operate.
+Without regular, full cleaning, the small motor can easily get clogged and will cease to operate and your 12 month warranty will be voided.

 The entire unit is waterproof.
 Remove the silicon nozzle and clear collection cup, and rinse these pieces under hot water.
 Do not boil or sterilise in a dishwasher.

-The hand held part should also be regularly rinsed, when the collection cup and nozzle is removed.
-It's totally waterproof, just make sure the upper and lower cover pieces are firmly closed.
-Dip the tip into a bowl of water and press the operating button.
+The hand held lower piece should also be regularly rinsed, when the collection cup and nozzle is removed.
+It's totally waterproof, just make sure the lower battery cover pieces are firmly closed.
+Dip the tip into a bowl of water and press the power button on/off a few times.
 This will send a swish of water through the motor, to clean any snot that has become stuck or dried.

 The Snotty 3 Ultimate Aspirator is covered by a 12 month warranty for factory or production faults.
 Issues that arise from irregular or insufficient cleaning are not covered by the warranty.